updated

 Description

 Hi!
-My name is Raquel (37) a local living in the mountains of Andalusia.
-Two years ago I embarked on a journey from the UK back to South Spain, and decided to set up a small animal rescue on our little piece of land on the edge of the Sierra Almijara national park.
+My name is Raquel (38), and I live in the mountains of Andalusia.
+Three years ago, I returned to southern Spain after living in the UK and decided to create a small animal rescue on my little piece of land on the edge of the Sierra Almijara national park.

-We are asking for 4-5 hours a day of work with two days off a week.
-In your free time, choose to explore the area or stick around and relax.
-The Sanctuary is only a 15-minute drive from the picturesque town of Competa, with many shops, bars and plenty of hikes in the Natural Park of Sierra Almijara and Tejeda, and 30 minute drive to the Seaside.
+In your free time, the Sanctuary is only a 10-minute drive from the picturesque town of Competa, with many shops, bars and plenty of hikes in the Natural Park of Sierra Almijara and Tejeda.
+The seaside is only a 30 minute drive away.

 • Types of help and learning opportunities